iqss-research/readme-software/README.md

 ## Acknowledgments

-Our thanks to Neal Beck, Aykut Firat, and Ying Lu for data and helpful comments.
+Our thanks to Neal Beck, Aykut Firat, Ying Lu, and Jonathan Chiang for data and helpful comments.